Why tax investigation protection is worth having

 As with other protection policies, work involved with any enquiries that began before the cover was taken are not covered and neither is any enquiry in which dishonesty or fraud is suspected.
 Routine compliance work such as accounts preparation isn’t covered either as this is typically included in your normal annual accounting fees.

-Tax investigation protection also relies on clients understanding their tax responsibilities and ensuring they are conscientious when it comes to filing returns.
+Tax investigation fee protection also relies on clients understanding their tax responsibilities and ensuring they are conscientious when it comes to filing returns.
 If returns are not completed and submitted properly and on time, the cover may be invalidated.

-How much does tax investigation protection cost?
+How much does this protection cost?

 The cost of your cover depends on the accountancy firm providing it and who their supplier is.
 The price of cover can start from £90-100 per annum but will depend on the size and particulars of your business, so it’s best to contact your accountants to obtain an accurate quotation.